LangGraph-GUI/LangGraph-GUI/README.md

 Once the containers are up and running, you can access the application at [http://localhost:3000](http://localhost:3000).

 ### Electron Wrapper
-If you don't like browser, you can use our electron wrapper.
+If you don't like use browser, you can use electron wrapper:

-To run the Electron wrapper, use the following command:
+* To run the Electron wrapper
 ```bash
 npm start
 ```

-### Building the Application
+* Building the Application

-To build electron application as a standalone app, run:

 ```bash
 npm run build
 ```